jacktswallow/muted-notification-bot/README.md

     6. Choose the server to invite the bot to and click 'Authorize'
 7. Get the bot's user ID
     1. Open Discord and navigate to the server the bot was invited to
-    2. Right click on the bot's profile in the panel on the right
+    2. Right click on the bot's profile in the panel on the right (if the panel isn't visible, click the 'Show Member List' icon)
     3. Click 'Copy User ID'
     4. Open the '.env.example' file in the root directory of the project
     5. Paste the ID into the BOT_USER_ID field and save the file
 8. Get the test channel ID
     1. Choose a channel to be your 'test channel'.
 This channel will recieve a 'running' message from the bot on startup
-    2. Right click on the channel and click 'Copy Channel ID'
+    2. Open Discord, right click on the desired channel and click 'Copy Channel ID'
     3. Open the '.env.example' file in the root directory of the project
     4. Paste the ID into the TEST_CHANNEL_ID field and save the file
 9. Get your personal user ID
     1. Open Discord and navigate to any server
-    3. Right click on the your profile in the panel on the right
+    3. Right click on the your profile in the panel on the right (if the panel isn't visible, click the 'Show Member List' icon)
     4. Click 'Copy User ID'
     5. Open the '.env.example' file in the root directory of the project
     6. Paste the ID into the OWNER_USER_ID field and save the file